 New ideas and reworking a design or development feature after testing will require more time and budget.
 If you have a strict budget and timeframe, an hourly billed website project may not be a good fit for you.

 Pros of Fixed Price Custom Web Development Projects

 A fixed price project has the obvious benefit of a defined budget and a predictable payment schedule.
 You may also need to be less involved in the project since the requirements are well defined in the agreement and can’t be changed during the development of the website.
 The launch date should be pretty firm as well since the scope won’t be changed along the way.

-Cons of Fixed Billed Custom Web Development Projects For My Business
+Cons of Fixed Price Custom Web Development Projects